Why Is Communicating the Performance Management System to Employees Crucial, and What Tools Work Best?

 Please understand the difference between a "Performance Management System" (PMS) and a "Performance Appraisal" (PA).
 The latter is part of the former.
 Please search the internet to know the difference between the two.

 Conducting a PA session without the disclosure of the marks is a very old procedure.
 The 21st-century management style demands transparency.
-If the results of the PA are withheld, the subordinates go back with doubt or fear in his/her mind.
-Further, it could demotivate him/her also.
-Whatever marks are awarded, whether low or high, the appraising authority gives justification for the marks avoided.
-This avoids the perception between an appraiser and the appraisee.
+If the results of the PA are withheld, the subordinates go back with doubt or fear in their minds.
+Further, it could demotivate them as well.
+Whatever marks are awarded, whether low or high, the appraising authority gives justification for the marks awarded.
+This avoids misunderstandings between an appraiser and the appraisee.

 Thanks,